 As in the case above, a slip, trip or fall happens in the blink of an eye and the results devastating.
 From broken bones to damaged ligaments, there are many injuries that can result.
 What can make the injury worse is that the accident was avoidable and the result of someone else’s negligence.

 This guide has everything you need to know, including slip, trip or falls compensation amounts to how to go about making a claim.
-We understand that making a claim is daunting, but with our professional advice and support, you can win the compensation you deserve.
+We understand that making a claim is daunting, but with our professional advice and support, you can win the maximum compensation you deserve if injured at work due to negligence.
 If you still have any questions about slips and trips injury claims by the end of this guide, please don’t hesitate to get in touch with us.

 A slip, trip or fall injury can be severe, and they are more common than you think too.
 Statistics from the Health and Safety Executive (HSE) tell us that the largest category leading to injuries every year are slip, trips and falls in the workplace.